 - Enjoyable interactions with the animal

-With a wide variety of diagnoses that this is beneficial to, recent studies have determined that Hippotherapy is appropriate for specific diagnoses including:
+Hippotherapy helps a wide variety of diagnoses.
+Recent studies determined that Hippotherapy is also increasingly appropriate for specific diagnoses, including:

 - Cerebral Palsy

 - Down Syndrome

 - Cognitive disabilities including brain and spine injuries

 Children as young as two years old have been known to benefit from Hippotherapeutic treatments.
 But it’s advised to ask your doctor and get approval first before attempting Hippotherapy with any type of disability, especially for those with Down syndrome and spine abnormalities.

 There are always a few risks, but hippotherapy therapists are HPCS-certified, and riders must wear appropriate safety equipment at all times.
 Throughout a Hippotherapy session, a Hippotherapist expert monitors and controls the horse’s and rider’s every move.
 Horses used for hippotherapy are trained to handle any type of outburst from the rider and are assured to be tamed and gentle.
 In addition to safety precautions and proper training, the therapist will also be able to read the rider’s responses to the treatment.
 They then adjust the difficulty level accordingly, keeping the horse and the rider in a positive but influential safe zone.